How could this happen to me?

 Although the first three decades of my life hadn’t necessarily been easy, I had faced, and triumphantly overcome, varying challenges including caring for a terminally ill mother, a mentally ill sibling, and owning my own business in the mix.

 I was capable, resourceful, intelligent, and had a proven track record I could deal with some of life’s ugliest moments.

 But… I did have this one requirement underlying it all… One necessary ‘condition’ that allowed me to be the ruler of my world: my health.

 My personal credo was:

-One must have health if they want to be in control of their life, right?
+You must have your health if you want to be in control of your life, right?

 The one thing I believed was absolutely necessary for me to face any and all challenges life threw my way – my health – was taken away.
 Never to fully return to its prior pristine state.

 My new norm included extreme, mind-boggling fatigue, memory loss, severe migraines, fevers, swollen joints, extensive hair loss, and throbbing pain throughout my body.

 All these symptoms and more appeared in an unpredictable pattern that made it impossible to figure out a way to manage.

 Interspersed were days where I felt relatively ‘better’ (as in, being 75%).